drakaintdead/drakaintdead/README.md

-- 👋 Hi, I’m @drakaintdead
+- Hi, I'm Charlie!
-- 👀 I’m interested in discord.py coding, and python in general!
+- I absolutely love coding and computers in general.
-- 🌱 I’m currently learning javascript
+- I can code in Python, Javascript, and know a little bit of C++.
-- 💞️ I’m looking to collaborate on literally anything!
+- I can also build devices with Arduino boards and raspbery pis.

 <!---
 drakaintdead/drakaintdead is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.